Spinning Brownian motion: Introduction

+Equation \eqref{eq:zsbm} does not fall within the domain of the submartingale problem of Stroock and Varadhan \cite{StV71} since the diffusion matrix $\sigma_0$ is not elliptic, and even though existence and uniqueness of a solution to equation \eqref{eq:zsbm} are direct to establish, their counterpart for the submartingale problem is more subtle.

-An alternative to the classical submartingale approach was introduced by Lions and Sznitman in Theorem 4.1 in \cite{LiS84}, where existence of reflected diffusions driven by a general semimartingale was shown, but that result only holds for smooth, bounded domains.
+An alternative to the classical submartingale approach was introduced by Lions and Sznitman in \cite{LiS84}, where existence of reflected diffusions driven by a general semimartingale was shown, but that result only holds for smooth, bounded domains.
 Their approach is based on an analytical solution to the deterministic Skorokhod problem (see also \cite{Cos92} and \cite{DuI93,DuI93c} for some non-smooth cases), but it does not yield many probabilistic results, such as the Feller property, that we need to study spinning Brownian motion and its stationary distribution.

-In \cite{BaB10}, a reflected process with inert drift is studied, and existence is obtained by constructing a reflected Brownian motion and then adding a drift through a Girsanov transformation.
+In \cite{BaB10}, a reflected process with inert drift is studied.
+Existence is obtained by constructing a reflected Brownian motion, and then a drift is added through a Girsanov transformation.
 One could regard such process as a reflected diffusion with non-elliptic generator.
 Although their treatment of existence differs considerably from ours, the main ideas they use in the proof of uniqueness of the stationary distribution can be applied with some modification to our case.

 Understanding the structure of the stationary distribution of spinning Brownian motion has been one of our main interests.
+To this end, in the second part of this article we restrict to spinning Brownian motion processes with diffusive matrix $\sigma=I_n$, the identity matrix of size $n\times n$.
 First, we show that the spin $S_t$ eventually hits and stays within a certain compact, convex set, which is independent of the starting position of the process.
 A classical result for Feller processes then yields the existence of a stationary distribution.
 The most challenging part is to prove that spinning Brownian motion admits a unique stationary distribution under the following crucial assumption on the vector field $\vec{g}$:

 \begin{description} \item[A1] There are $p+1$ points $x_1,\ldots,x_{p+1}$ on the boundary of $D$ such that for every $y\in\RR^p$, there exist non negative coefficients $\lambda_j$ such that $y = \sum_{j=1}^{p+1} \lambda_j \vec g(x_j)$. \end{description}